-This is Explo's customer that is embedding our product into theirs, likely you|
+|Explo User||This is a user of Explo that is embedding our product into theirs, likely you|

-|Customer||This is a grouping of users that all see the same report when they go to an embedded Explo report.
-For example, a user group might be a customer's client company with 5 users that have an account.
+|Customer||This is a grouping of viewers that all see the same report when they go to an embedded Explo report.
+For example, a customer might be an Explo User’s client company with 5 viewers who use that dashboard.|

 There are two options to handle this — a stateful and a stateless option.

 [Stateful] Adding Tokens to the Customer’s Table

 This requires a small migration on the relevant table.
 The Explo team will help with the backfilling of tokens for existing Customers.

 [Stateless] Querying for Tokens on Demand